-The sub-fund is not categorized under Article 8 or Article 9 SFDR.
 The Taxonomy Regulation aims to establish the criteria for determining whether an economic activity is considered environmentally sustainable.

 Thus, the EU Taxonomy is a classification system, establishing a list of environmentally sustainable economic activities.

 Economic activities that are not recognised by the Taxonomy Regulation are not necessarily environmentally harmful or unsustainable.
 Moreover, not all activities that can make a substantial contribution to environmental as well as social objectives are yet part of the Taxonomy Regulation.